ShtunderGIT/cs32-final-project/README.md

 My project is an interactive geography-based game inspired by GeoGuessr.
 Unlike GeoGuessr, which uses street-view images, this game will use satellite imagery instead.
 Players will be shown a satellite-view image of a mystery location and will have to guess where it is on a map.
 The game will support multiplayer, so multiple players can compete against each other to see who can make the most accurate guess in the shortest amount of time.
-It will also include a single-player mode with a robot opponent, allowing users to play even when other human players are not available.To generate locations and images, the project will use NASA’s open API for image search.
+It will also include a single-player mode with a robot opponent, allowing users to play even when other human players are not available.
+To generate locations and images, the project will use NASA’s open API for image search.

+FP Status notes: This project uses the pygame library to create a UI for the game.
+Because of that, the project can be started only from the
+Desktop VS Code.
+Otherwise, it won't be able to open the windows on the desktop to display the UI.

+Before running the code, install everything from requirements.txt